DiemUyen/measure_startup_time/README.md

 > The startup time refers to the time it takes for the app to become visible to users.

-In Flutter, you can write benchmark tests to measure and track the app's performance metrics such as track jank, startup time, etc. However, recording performance timelines isn't supported on web, you have to use browser's DevTools and emit your own events.
+In Flutter, you can write benchmark tests to measure and track the app's performance metrics such as track jank, startup time, etc. However, recording performance timelines isn't supported on web, you have to use the browser's DevTools and emit your own events.

 The `measure_startup_time` package was created to provide a more convenient way to record and use startup time metrics.